2006 bay Morab mare

 Pearl and Alder were rescued from a neglectful situation as yearlings.
 Their rescuer did her best to care for them, but physical limitations led her to seek a new home for them.
-They come to SAFE to enter our training program and give them the best possible start in life.
+They came to SAFE to enter our training program and get the best possible start in life.
 Pearl is a lovely, well built young mare with a lot of potential.
 She’s been lightly started under saddle, but we have quite a bit more work to do with Pearl before we can offer her for adoption.